Cruise Port Advisor

 Hot Tip

 Walk the city walls between El Morro and San Cristรณbal at dawn or dusk for spectacular light and far fewer tourists.
-The grassy lawn in front of El Morro (La Esplanada) is a lovely spot to sit and watch the Atlantic from the top of the fortress walls โ€” free to access.
+The grassy esplanade (La Explanada) in front of El Morro is a lovely free spot to sit and take in the Atlantic from the top of the fortress walls โ€” no admission required to access the lawn.

 San Juan, Puerto Rico โ€“ Quick Facts